Future Talent Forum 2025

 The capabilities needed to attract, retain and develop talent have shifted dramatically in today’s evolving world of work.
 As organisations adapt to geopolitical shifts, rapid technological transformation and AI, shifting workforce demographics and the rise of conditional commitment (shift from career loyalty to work-life sovereignty), the role of Learning and Organisational Development (L&OD) is becoming increasingly central to business success.
 Identifying and addressing skills gaps within the workforce is a continuous challenge, especially as the demand for new skills evolves.
 Developing sustainable future talent pipelines for growth is now a shared priority for enterprises, individuals, and universities.

-Next-Gen Workforce: Rethinking Learning and Development for Competitive Advantage hosted by the Enterprise Academy at TU Dublin, is a half-day forum designed for L&D leaders, HR professionals, and industry decision-makers addressing key trends in learning & organisational development.
+Next-Gen Workforce: Rethinking Learning and Development for Competitive Advantage hosted by the Enterprise Academy at TU Dublin, was a half-day forum designed for L&D leaders, HR professionals, and industry decision-makers addressing key trends in learning & organisational development.

 FTF 2025 Event Schedule